Have You Been Called by God?

 Consider Paul’s discussion in Romans 10 of how “calling” relates to salvation.

-God calls every person who is saved exclusively through the word of Christ, the gospel.
+God calls every person who is saved through the word of Christ exclusively — that is, through the gospel.
 In fact, God desires the salvation of all people, through their knowledge of the truth (1 Tim.
 2:4; 2 Pet.
 3:9).